 Blunt starts and stops

 The forger places the pen point in contact with the paper, and then starts writing.
 When he is finished with the name or some portion thereof, he stops the pen and lifts it from the surface.
 This may cause an emphasized blunt start or ending where the pen was placed in contact with the surface.
-At times this contact is held so long that if the pen contains a fluid ink it will wet the paper and migrate outward from the contact point.
+At times this contact is held so long that if the pen contains a fluid ink it will wet the paper and migrate outward from the contact point or even through to the back of the paper.

 There may be unnecessary and extraneous marks caused by pen starts and stops.
 The writer may decide after putting his pen in contact with the paper, that it is in the wrong spot, picks it up and moves it to a position considered more correct.
 Normally a signature’s starts and stops are much more dynamic.
 The pen is moving horizontally before it contacts the paper and is lifted at the end while still in flight.
 This leaves a tapered appearance at the beginnings and endings of names or letters.
 There are, of course, exceptions to this.